defano/wyldcard/README.md

 ### Factors

-A _factor_ is an evaluated term or operand appearing in an expression.
+A _factor_ is a single, evaluated term or operand appearing in an expression.
 To eliminate ambiguity, HyperCard uses the following precedence when evaluating factors:

 Precedence   | Term                    | Description
 -------------|-------------------------|------------